-- 2.1 Officers have consistently reported over significant years that the Council operates from a low financial base in terms of core funding: - The council has the third lowest band D council tax compared to other unitary authorities at £1,399.32.
-This is £499.23 lower than the highest amount raised by a unitary authority per band D property in 2021/22.
+- 2.8 Officers have consistently reported over a number of years that the Council operates from a low financial base in terms of core funding: - The council has the third lowest band D council tax compared to other unitary authorities at £1,399.32 (current).
+This is £499.23 lower than the highest amount raised by a unitary authority per band D property in 2021/22. - 70% of Thurrock properties are in band A-C and so raise significantly less than a band D level; - The amount raised in council tax in 2020/21 was £71.11m compared with the nearest neighbouring authority Southend of £87.64m.
+For wider comparison the highest level of Council Tax income raised by a unitary authority is £126.06m (Nottingham City Council); and - In 2021/22 Thurrock projected to raise £121.31m of business rates but retain just £38.37m of the amount collected in the area.

-- 70% of Thurrock properties are in band A-C and so raise significantly less than a band D level; - The amount raised in council tax in 2020/21 was £71.11m compared with the nearest neighbouring authority Southend of £87.64m.
-For wider comparison the highest level of Council Tax income raised by a unitary authority is £126.06m (Nottingham City Council); and - In 2021/22 Thurrock projected to raise £121.31m of business rates but retain just £38.37m of the amount collected in the area. - 2.2 As previously reported, the CIPFA Resilience Index provides further context based on the proportionate level of Adult Social Care spend.
-One measure classifies the amount that Thurrock spends on Adult Social Care is higher than average percentage of overall budget (i.e. a risk) despite national benchmarking reporting that Thurrock Council is one of the lowest ASC spenders in the country and the total budget being low compared to others as set out in paragraph 2.1. - 2.3 Council tax increases are limited every year and an annual increase of 1.99% is assumed for MTFS purposes.
+- 2.9 As previously reported, the CIPFA Resilience Index provides further context based on the proportionate level of Adult Social Care spend.
+One measure classifies the amount that Thurrock spends on Adult Social Care is higher than average percentage of overall budget (i.e. a risk) despite national benchmarking reporting that Thurrock Council is one of the lowest ASC spenders in the country and the total budget being low compared to others. - 2.10 Council tax increases are limited every year and an annual increase of 1.99% is assumed for MTFS purposes.
 Increases to business rates are set by the government and not in the control of the local authority.
-As such, the ability to raise taxes locally are limited by central government. - 2.4 The Local Government Association note, as recent as December 2021 that all local councils across the UK will need to increase council tax to stand any chance of achieving pre-pandemic level service quality.
+As such, the ability to raise taxes locally are limited by central government. - 2.11 The Local Government Association note, as recent as December 2021 that all local councils across the UK will need to increase council tax to stand any chance of achieving pre-pandemic level service quality. - 2.12 For context, the graph below illustrates the position over several years, in regards to a reducing Revenue Support Grant position, and how the investment approach has been used to provide time to reform services at a pace far more considered than otherwise would have been the case.
+The approach undertaken in 2017, supported unanimously by council, sought to provide that headroom.
+Members should note that whilst council tax and NNDR income has increased over the period set out in the table, spending requirements have also increased over the same time-period, notably owing to growth, demand and inflationary pressures.